 Typical application areas of photonics are

-- information technology: e.g. optical fiber communications for fast internet access, free-space optical communications, quantum cryptography and optical data storage, in the future probably also optical computing; partly, one uses techniques of quantum photonics
+- information technology: e.g. optical fiber communications for fast internet access, free-space optical communications, quantum cryptography and optical data storage, various kinds of display, and in the future probably also optical computing; partly, one uses techniques of quantum photonics

 - health care and life sciences (biophotonics): e.g. medical diagnostics and therapy in ophthalmology, infection sciences and cancer research; biology, biotechnology, DNA analysis, genome mapping